Re: Visit Palestine

 2016

-The prototype consists of two main output channels; a virtual environment and a video projection.
-The interaction device is Leap Motion Controller.
+The installation consists of two main output channels: a virtual environment and a video projection.
+Interaction is enabled through a Leap Motion Controller, an infrared sensor configured to translate hand gestures into a first-person navigation interface inside the environment.

-This research is part of Rusaila’s doctoral research at Curtin University, Australia.
-The research was conducted under the supervision of Dr. Andrew Hutchison from the School of Design and Built Environment and Prof. Erik Champion from the School of Media, Creative Arts and Social Inquiry.
-Rusaila acknowledges the technical assistance of Kevin Raxworthy and Amy Hickman, technical officers at Curtin University and Saffiya Bazlamit, a freelance animator.
-This doctoral research was supported by the contribution of an Australian Government Research Training Program Scholarship.
+I gratefully acknowledge the technical support of Kevin Raxworthy and Amy Hickman, technical officers at Curtin University, and Saffiya Bazlamit, freelance animator.
+This doctoral research was supported by the Australian Government Research Training Program Scholarship.